shantoroy/shantoroy.github.io/_posts/2021-07-08-simple-few-lines-interesting-python-codes.md

 toc: true
 toc_label: "Table of Contents"
 toc_icon: "heart"
-excerpt: "This post provides a few short interesting code snippets that you can use for your Python Projects."
 ---

 Here, in this post, I have added a few necessary code snippets that we might need to use for our Python projects.
 Most of the codes are self-explanatory with variable names or comments.
 That's why, I am ignoring adding additional descriptions, for now, will add later.